alaz/legitbot/README.md

 ```

 `bot` will be `nil` if no bot signature was found in the `User-Agent`.
 Otherwise,
-it will be an instance with methods
+it will be an object with methods

 ```ruby
 bot.detected_as # => :google